attreyabhatt/Django-Startup/planning.md

  3) We are going make our accordion better
  4) Add an icon or email confirm thingy in footer
  5) Footer getting broken on phone
+ 6) Accordion on course & lesson detail page should have a list
+ 7) Add a discussion on the lesson_detail page
+ 8) Make the signup page look better
+  - Handle form validation thingy {% if form.errors %} {{form.errors}} and use the render
+ 9) Login          ​

  Production Tasks:
  1) Do static files for production